Custom Adapters

 Parameters that expect a length will accept various formats as illustrated in these examples.
 Spaces are ignored, and simple fractions are supported but not forms like “1-1/2 in”, so use decimal numbers for those.
 Case is ignored in all forms so M55 is the same as m55.

-What You Enter | What It Means |
+| What You Enter | What It Means |

-55 or 55mm or M55 | 55 millimeters |
+| 55 or 55mm or M55 | 55 millimeters |

-1.3in | 1.3 inches |
+| 1.3in | 1.3 inches |

-1/4in | 0.25 inches |
+| 1/4in | 0.25 inches |

-12TPI | 1/12 inches |
+| 12TPI | 1/12 inches |

-5T | 5 complete threads, applies to Thread Length parameter only |
+| 5T | 5 complete threads, applies to Thread Length parameter only |

 Flanges

-The Flange Angle setting controls the angle of the underside of a protruding flange, with zero meaning horizontal.
+The Overhang Angle setting controls the angle of the underside of a protruding flange, with zero meaning horizontal.
 It’s hard to print horizontal overhangs without support so the default is 30 degrees, which most printers can handle unsupported.

 3D Printing Tips

 Many people are surprised that 3D printers can make usable fine-pitch threads like those on lens filters.
-The main factors affecting thread quality are layer height and printing speed, and if you adjust these carefully then relatively ordinary 3D printer can do a pretty good job.
+The main factors affecting thread quality are layer height and printing speed, and if you adjust these carefully then a relatively ordinary 3D printer can do a pretty good job.

 Too Tight or Too Loose?